Thirlan/ThirlanStellarisMPBalance/patch_notes_explanation.md

 One of the more popular exploits is the crime lord deal (See Stefan's video https://www.youtube.com/watch?v=n8R1LMj1CxI&ab_channel=StefanAnon).
 Rather that completely nerf this option out of existence as, Stefan's mod has done, we have instead decided to keep it and add some risk to it.

 You now run the small risk, 6% each year, of the crime lords reneging on the deal and causing trouble.
 This turns the game choice into a more tactical tool to be deployed here and there rather than applied on all planets.

-## Starbase cap

-Similar to leadership cap this is another game choice that is considered weak and while Nemesis has made starbases more important, it the starbase cap game choices are still something that will rarely be chosen.
-This is because even though some of the game choices will give +3 or +4 starbases, there is often not much of a shortage for these as everyone will have plenty of starbases.
-The issue thus with these game choices is that of supply and demand.
-Because there is an abundant supply of starbase cap afforded to players by default, there is no desire (demand) from players to get more.

-The solution for this then is very simple (which falls under our KISS criteria) and similar to the Leadership cap.
-The starting number of starbases is dropped from 3 to 2 and the amount that is gained for every system is dropped from 0.1 to 0.08.
-What this means is that someone with 100 star systems will have 2 + 8 = 10 starbases instead of 3 + 10 = 13 starbases.
-This is clearly not a radical change, but it does reduce the starbases that are available and as such forces players to make harder decisions.
-Use them for defensive purposes?
-For ship building?
-For economy?
-The constraint then makes the civics and ascenscion perks more enticing.

-The constraint is also noticeable at the start of the game where you will only have 2 to start with.
-This will make the ascencion perk especially enticing for any empire that wishes to turtle as it will afford them both more stations to defend with and for their economy.
-It also discourages tech rushing or only focusing on tech rushing game choices, which is already a very strong in the current meta.

 ## Be careful out there (event)